ally-jin/QTM-350-Final-Project-/README.md

 c.
 Next you will see the *sample-transcription-job* details.
 Scroll down to the **Transcription** panel to view the transcription job output.
 In the JSON pane you can view the transcription results as it would be returned from the Transcribe API or AWS CLI.

+*For more information on these three steps, please refer to **Resources** : [Audio Transcript using Amazon Transcribe](https://aws.amazon.com/getting-started/hands-on/create-audio-transcript-transcribe/#)*

 #### Step 3.
 Our project

 The transcription job in the .json format was put back into our bucket.
 We turned the songs transcription results into a data frame in order to check for the accuracy.